smarthomeNG/plugins/uzsu/README.md

         anotheritem:
             type: dict
-            uzsu_item: someroom.someitem
+            uzsu_item: someroom.someitem #using smarthomeNG 1.5.1 develop you can use '..' to define a relative item
             cache: 'True'
 ```

-If you specify the ``cache: True`` as well, then you're switching entries will be there even if you restart smarthome.py.
+If you specify the ``cache: True`` as well, then your switching entries will be there even if you restart smarthome.py.

 ## Item Data Format